Higher Certificate in Community Development

 Aim

-This is a two-year part-time programme for those who are currently employed in the sector to enhance their knowledge, skills and competence in order to conduct/ demonstrate professional practice and implement effective and context-specific development strategies in the communities whom they serve.
+The purpose of the Higher Certificate in Community Development, designed at NQF level 5, is for those who are currently employed in the sector to enhance their knowledge, skills, and competence in order to conduct/ demonstrate professional practice and implement effective and context-specific development strategies in the communities whom they serve.

 Mode of delivery